 Also, don’t forget the fact that it’s a lot of FUN to do the copywriting work.
 It’s challenging in the best way, and it’s exciting to use your writing talent and the copywriting skills you’ve acquired to communicate a message and meet a goal.

 And then, it’s incredibly fun to delight your clients/boss with your work and see your writing—YOUR writing—actually produced out there in the world, in print and online.

 (Not incidentally, it’s also pretty darn nice to get the paychecks that come with it.)

 Copywriting isn’t all magic and creativity and fun—no job is—but there’s still a lot of it that is.
 And the part that is exciting and fulfilling and rewarding is certainly worth the price of a few boring meetings or putting in the half hour a day of prospecting.

 Your turn!
-Are there any specifics missing here?
-Anything you want to know about a copywriter’s day that I haven’t covered?
+Is there anything you want to know about a day in the life of a copywriter that I haven’t covered?
 Let me know in the comments below!